rkgofiitk/academic-issues.github.io/Topics/AI-ML-DataScience.md

 their strategies by conducting tournaments among the program creators.
 We had a program to play out one student's program against the other.
 The idea was to train the students in discovering better strategies in a competitive environment.
 The entire class refused to take part in the tournament-based assignment.
 One of the primary arguments was that it would vitiate the camaraderie among the batch mates.
 As Internet resources became widely available, most students resorted to copying and pasting approaches to problem-solving.
-I used MOSS to check copying by downloading codes from Geeks for Geeks, Programiz, and many other sites and including them as assignments.
-Invariably 30% of the students who submitted the assignments copied, and about 15% did not even bother to submit assignments.
-They estimated that the time spent in coding could pay off better if they only worked for their exams.
+They optimize efforts to spend more time for better pay off in the exams.
+The exams account for major part of the credit requirement of a course.
+We don't have ways and means to to create a better framework for evaluation.
+The system of higher education requires a kind of overhaul for which the country is unprepared at the moment.

 Someone else comments that asking a Ph.
 D. student how many lines of code he has written is stupid.
 He is successful today because he received training 20-25 years back.
 He should perhaps go to the bottom of the candidate's background and the dilution in standards for Ph.
 Ds at